The United Kingdom is the fashion capital of the globe and home to some of the world’s best shopping malls.

 It has two main sections, the East Mall and the West Mall, and both of them are covered by a 7000m2 glass ceiling called the SkyPlane, which seems to need to be supported by something.

-Several unique sculptures, such as “The Bull,” can be found dotted around the center; these pieces, along with others, are popular subjects for tourists’ cameras.
+Several unique sculptures, such as “The Bull,” can be found dotted around the centre; these pieces, along with others, are popular subjects for tourists’ cameras.
 There are more than 200 stores to choose from, including one of only four locations of Selfridges, the fourth-largest location of Debenhams, and John Lewis.

-When your feet start hurting from shopping, stop at one of the many restaurants, bars, or cafes, or grab a quick snack at one of the many concession stalls, where you may have bubble tea or frozen yogurt from Mee Cha.
+When your feet start hurting from shopping, stop at one of the many restaurants, bars, or cafes, or grab a quick snack at one of the many concession stalls, where you may have bubble tea or frozen yoghurt from Mee Cha.

 7. Lakeside Shopping Centre, Thurrock, Essex